tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/快速入门/步骤2：挂载云硬盘_intl_en.md

 ## Overview
-This document uses the `cbs-test` cloud disk to be attached in the Beijing Zone 2 as an example to describe how to attach it to CVM via the console.
+This document uses the `cbs-test` cloud disk to be mounted in the Beijing Zone 2 as an example to describe how to mount it to CVM via the console.

 <dx-alert infotype="explain" title="">